 Unlike the U.S.where we need to tip “to ensure promptness and good service,” most countries in the world automatically add the tip to the bill.
 In fancier restaurants in China a gratuity of 15% is routinely added.

 There are times when a tip is expected in China.
 The porters in the hotels expect a tip of 10 yuan (a little over a dollar) for helping you up to your room with your bags.
 Unlike in the U.S.,however, if you fail to tip them they will simply leave the room.

 They won’t stand there with their palm up explaining every feature of your room until you pay them to stop, as is the custom in America.

 One major exception to the rule about tipping is that if you hire your own personal guide and driver, as some of us do in more remote areas of China, you will be expected to tip both of them at the end of their time with you.
 That’s because these people are used to serving only foreign tourists.
 They know all too well our American custom and think it’s a dandy idea.

-the guide and 50 yuan (about US$7.50) to the driver for each day they served you.
-It would be nicest if you took some envelopes from the desk in your hotel room to put the money before presenting it to them when you say
+The general rule of thumb is that you give 100 yuan (about US$15) to the guide and 50 yuan (about US$7.50) to the driver for each day they served you.
+It would be nicest if you took some envelopes from the desk in your hotel room to put the money before presenting it to them.

 Subways (Fast Trains, Not Fast Food!)